-Let’s break down what you need to know and how to prepare for these new regulations.
+Let’s break down the key updates and how to prepare for these new regulations.

 Who Does This Apply To?

-This new law, signed on September 5, 2024 (A08947), applies to employers in retail settings where 10 or more employees work.
-The scope is specific to retail stores, excluding businesses that primarily sell food for consumption on-site, such as restaurants and cafes.
+This new law applies to employers in retail settings with 10 or more employees, excluding businesses that primarily sell food for consumption on-site, such as restaurants and cafes.

-As part of this requirement, your business must create a written policy on workplace violence prevention and ensure employees are trained annually.
+As part of this requirement, retail employers must create a written policy on workplace violence prevention and ensure employees are trained annually.
 Both the policy and training program must be presented to employees in their primary language upon hire and during annual training sessions.

 What Should the Workplace Violence Prevention Policy Include?